 - Derive from connective tissue cells.

-- Less than 5% of all ovarian tumours.
+- Fewer than 5% of all ovarian tumours.

-- Metastatic tumours.
-Ovarian secondary tumours may arise from the breast, gastroentestinal tract, haemopoietic system, uterus or cervix.
+Ovarian secondary tumours may arise from the breast, gastrointestinal tract, haemopoietic system, uterus or cervix.

 - Add notes to any clinical page and create a reflective diary